-Hummus is wonderful, right?
-But the store version is a little high in fat and salt, plus it’s a little pricey.
-Doesn’t have to be that way when you make it yourself.
-It’s not hard at all – this is a simple tasty base recipe that produces a perfect easy hummus for the best hummus ever!
+Hummus is terrific, right?
+But the store version is a little high in fat and salt, plus it’s pricey for the amount you get.
+It doesn’t have to be that way when you make it yourself.
+It’s not hard at all – this is a simple, tasty base recipe that produces a perfect easy hummus for the best hummus ever!
 What you do next is up to you!

 This is our version of an excellent recipe at Inspired Taste.
-Our easy hummus is doubled in quantity and we add a good bit more cumin, a little more lemon and garlic so it is a spicier batch.
+Ours is doubled in quantity with a bit more cumin, a little more lemon, and garlic, so it is a spicier batch.
 It has the bang of cumin and the tang of lemon juice.
 Adjust for your taste!

-Watch Greg demonstrate the entire process of making this easy hummus on the video below from our YouTube channel (where you can find many more):
+Watch Greg demonstrate the entire process of making this easy hummus in the video below from our YouTube channel (where you can find many more):

 Hummus is Healthy, Too!